 Palo Alto residents and businesses will soon have the chance to once again take a leadership role in the quest for making our city one of the most sustainable in the country.
-By late August/early September we will be offering "PaloAltoGreen Gas"---an optional new program where customers pay a small premium to have the carbon emissions generated by their natural gas use offset by investment in activities (such as planting trees) that pull an equivalent amount of carbon emissions out of the air.
+By late Fall we will be offering "PaloAltoGreen Gas"---an optional new program where customers pay a small premium to have the carbon emissions generated by their natural gas use offset by projects that reduce carbon emissions.

 More details will be available when the program is ready to launch---we are working hard right now setting everything up for you---but if you already know that you are interested and want to be sure to get notified as soon as enrollment is possible, send us an email and we'll put you on the "first notice" list.

 if you did not request to be removed from the program after it was suspended in September 2013, then you will be among the very first to be notified of the new PaloAltoGreen Gas option!

 if you participated in the program between January 2011 and September 2013 (when it was suspended), you will get a letter by early July informing you of a possible small credit you will receive on your July or August utilities bill; if you participated during this time period but have not received a letter by July 7th, please email us, giving your name, address and utilities account number.

 PaloAltoGreen electric program participants were supporting these wildlife-friendly solar facilities right here in Palo Alto: